JJLindsey/odyssey-lift-off-part5-client/README.md

 This will start the React application and open up `localhost:3000` in your web browser.

-> Note that the client will show an `ERROR: Failed to fetch` message unless you have the [my counterpart GraphQL server](https://github.com/JJLindsey/odyssey-lift-off-part5-server) running locally on `localhost:4000`.
+> Note that the client will show an `ERROR: Failed to fetch` message unless you have [my counterpart GraphQL server](https://github.com/JJLindsey/odyssey-lift-off-part5-server) running locally on `localhost:4000`.

 ## Skills assessed from the certification
 #### Prerequisites